jlibovicky/jlibovicky.github.io/_posts/2016-11-29-What-is-NMT-capable-of.md

 the best approach to solve the translation computationally.
 Statistical machine translation works with a notion of word alignment.
-Huge amounts of parallel texts are processed with a statistical model that finds out which phrases from the source language are frequently translated to phrases in the target language.
+Huge amounts of parallel texts are processed with a statistical model that finds out which phrases from the source language are frequently translated (aligned) to phrases in the target language.
 This is more or less what we call a _translation model_.
 The role of the model in the translation system is to ensure _the linguistic equivalence_ of the text's phrases.

 Statistical systems contain also another model called the _language model_.
 It is capable of placing these phrases into a grammatically correct and fluent sentence.
-Its role in the system is to do the _compositionality job_.

 There is also an alternative, sometimes called _a cultural_ view on the meaning and consequently on how translation should work.
 It does it the other way round.
 Each text is a potential act of communication.
 An author of a text is trying to say something to its readers, to affect the readers somehow.
-The text, however, does have a meaning on its own (it is a series of funny pictures we call the alphabet), it gets its meaning only when somebody reads the text — and at that very moment, communication is happening.
+The text, however, does have a meaning on its own (it is a series of funny pictures we call letters), it gets its meaning only when somebody reads the text — and at that very moment, communication is happening.
 Unlike the independently existing meaning that is attributed to the words themselves, communication is always contextual — it happens in the physical, psychological and most importantly social context — we could even say, it is the reader who ultimately